RannieryDias/RannieryDias/README.md

 # Hello there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-### I'm a computer Science student, Technology and culture enthusiast currently working as a a software developer intern on Projeto CIn-UFPE Samsung
+### I'm a Software engineer and a lover of technology, engineering, games and culture in general. currently working full-time on Projeto CIn-UFPE Samsung

 ---